16: No Such Thing As A Ghost In Poland

 Well, we've also got that penguin at Edinburgh Zoo, Niels Olaf, who's

-a Norwegian guard?
-Yeah, a knighthood?
+the Norwegian guard?
+Yeah.
+A knighthood?

 We are going to have to move on.
 Alex, have you got anything you want to add?
 Only that Byron's bear was called Bruin.

-We know his name!
+We know his name.
 Oh, okay.

 Bruin is just a name for a bear, though, really, isn't it?